profesia/ddd-backbone/UPGRADE.md

 ## Table of contents
 * [From 2.x to 3.x](#how-to-upgrade-from-2x-to-3x)
 * [From 1.x to 2.x](#how-to-upgrade-from-1x-to-2x)
+## How to upgrade from 3.x to 4.x
+4.0.0 is the new major version.
+The main purpose of this major release is to change the inner working of event dispatcher to be able to dispatch events based on their topic settings.
 ## How to upgrade from 2.x to 3.x
 3.0.0 is the new major version.
-The main purpose is to introduce `Public Name` for [AbstractDomainEvent](https://github.com/profesia/ddd-backbone/blob/v3.0.0/src/Domain/Event/AbstractDomainEvent.php)
+The main purpose is to introduce `Public Name` for [AbstractDomainEvent](https://github.com/profesia/ddd-backbone/blob/v3.0.0/src/Domain/Event/AbstractDomainEvent.php).
 ### BC Breaks
 * Introduced abstract method `getPublicName`, that requires an implementation in classes implementing this interface.
 ## How to upgrade from 1.x to 2.x